 Physician Assistant Scholarships

-The Purser Scholarship was established in 1979 and subsequently endowed in 1983 through a gift from the Elbert.
-H. Purser Trust.
-Applicants must be admitted to or enrolled in the UAB Physician Assistant program and must be natives or permanent residents of the state of Alabama.
-Selection is made by a committee of the Physician Assistant program faculty; the number and amount of the annual awards are determined by the committee based upon the availability of funds.
+Established in 1979 and subsequently endowed in 1983 through a gift from the Elbert H. Purser Trust.
+Applicants must be admitted to or enrolled in the UAB Physician Assistant Studies Program and must be natives or permanent residents of the state of Alabama.
+Selection is made by a committee of PA program faculty and annual awards are determined based on the availability of funds.

 Nuclear Medicine and Molecular Imaging Sciences Scholarships